 Type 2 Gynecomastia - Rounded Chest

-Nipple position - at or above pectoralis border
+Nipple position: At or above the pectoralis border

 Most common demographic: 16 - 35 years old, frustrated young adults.

-Type 2 usually occurs during the teenage years during puberty.
-It is advisable to wait at least a couple of years to see if the excess breast volume will go away on its own.
-However, if the problem persists for more than 2 years it is likely that the gynecomastia is permanent leaving surgery as the only option for treatment.
-Type 2 individuals are usually told their gynecomastia will eventually go away and that it's not that bad.
-They may hear from family or significant others that it's fine and looks normal.
-The skin during this age range is typically tight and helps to minimize the appearance of the problem.
-For these reasons, avoidance of the issue is common, however over time frustration builds up because it hasn't improved or is starting to look worse with age.
-Diet and exercise doesn’t get rid of the gynecomastia, resulting in working out, staying in shape and wearing stylish, fitted clothing less important.
+Type 2 occurs usually in adolescence during puberty.
+It is advisable to wait for at least a few years to see whether the excess breast volume goes away by itself.
+However, if the problem persists for more than 2 years, it is likely that gynecomastia is the only treatment option for permanent surgery.
+Type 2 people are usually told that their gynecomastia is eventually gone and it is not that bad.
+You can hear from family or other important people that it's okay and looks normal.
+The skin is typically tight during this age range and helps reduce the appearance of the problem.
+For these reasons, avoidance of the problem is common, but frustration develops over time because it has not improved or with age begins to look worse.
+Diet and exercise do not get rid of gynecomastia, making it less important to work out, stay in shape and wear stylish, fitted clothes.

 Cost: Average cost under local anesthesia is $6,500 - $6,900.
-Cost will vary if combined w/ other procedures or performed under general anesthesia.
+The cost will vary if combined w/ other procedures or performed under general anesthesia.

-Recovery: 2 days for sedentary work, 4-6 weeks if job requires heavy labor.
+Recovery: 2 days for sedentary work, 4-6 weeks if a job requires heavy labor.